vikramchhibber/tropelet/docs/design.md

 # Server
-1. The server will implement a gRPC service and will support multiple concurrent client connections.
+1. The server service will implement a gRPC service and will support multiple concurrent client connections.
 These connections may originate from clients with the same identity, such as when multiple CLI clients are started with same client certificate.
 Thus, the server will have ability to fork the output of running job to multiple gRPC client connections.
 2. The server internally will have a map associating **SHA-1** client identity with multiple incoming gRPC connection streams and multiple running job states.
-3. If job is running, the server will continue to maintain state associated with client identity even after all incoming client connections have terminated under that identity, since the solution will support CLI clients reattaching to running jobs.
+3. If a job is running, the server will continue to maintain state associated with client identity even after all incoming client connections have terminated under that identity, since the solution will support CLI clients reattaching to running jobs.
 4. The server will not maintain any state for client-id once all its client connections and jobs have terminated.
 5. The server will support graceful shutdown terminating running jobs and client connections if **SIGINT**, **SIGTERM** signals are received.
 6. The server will not cache the output of running jobs when no client is attached.
 Consequently, if a client loses its connection, it will not be able to retrieve any previously generated output from the job.
 7. The server will disconnect client connections once the associated job terminates.
-8. Since the expectation of the server solution is to create c-groups, network namespaces and mounts, the server needs to run as superuser/privileged process.
+8. Since the expectation for the server solution is to create c-groups, network namespaces and mounts, the server needs to run as superuser/privileged process.
 Many of the operations like c-group, change root, cannot be performed just by using **capabilities**.

 # Exec library